From Holding it Together to Letting Yourself be Held

 Gentle, effective support for your whole nervous system

+I’m, Dr. Amanda Press, a licensed clinical psychologist offering neurodiversity-affirming therapy and assessment for adults, especially women and parents.
 I support women who often feel like they’ve had to work twice as hard to hold it all together, whether they’ve been formally diagnosed, recently self-identified, or are quietly wondering if you might be neurodivergent.
-Many of my clients are navigating the layered effects of chronic stress, burnout, anxiety, depression, or unresolved relational trauma.
 Therapy offers a space to pause, reflect, and begin making sense of patterns that may have once felt confusing, isolating, or overwhelming.

 With a foundation in psychology, neuroscience, and somatic practices, my approach to therapy is relational, integrative, and grounded in compassion.
 I draw from approaches like interpersonal neurobiology, polyvagal theory, and internal family systems, alongside evidence-informed, somatic-based methods that support the whole nervous system.
 My work is particularly focused on supporting neurodivergent women including those who identify as autistic, ADHD, highly sensitive, or gifted alongside those navigating chronic stress, burnout, anxiety, perfectionism, depression, OCD or the lasting effects of relational trauma.
 Through a collaborative and attuned process, I support clients in building self-understanding, reconnecting with inner resources, and moving toward greater nervous system regulation, resilience, and emotional clarity.